About SSE: Objectives & Rationale

 Objectives and Rationale

-Each year, the curriculum of the University of Michigan Summer Session in Epidemiology is reviewed and revised by an advisory committee consisting of UM faculty and faculty from various academic centers, and governmental and corporate agencies.
-The primary objective is to provide intensive instruction in the principles, methods, and applications of epidemiology.
-The continuity of this program over a period of 52 years speaks for itself as fulfilling an important role in the education and training of graduate students in public health, physicians and health professionals throughout the world.
-The Department of Epidemiology at the University of Michigan School of Public Health has been privileged to serve as the host institution since 1988.
+The objective of the Summer Session in Epidemiology is to provide intensive instruction in the principles, methods, and applications of epidemiology.
+The continuity of this program over a period of 58 years demonstrates its important role in the education and training of graduate students in public health, physicians, nurses, and health professionals throughout the world.
+The University of Michigan School of Public Health has served as the host institution since 1988.

 The curriculum allows for three-week and one-week courses.
 Each one-week course may be viewed as an independent entity, although many students have taken advantage of the sequence of interrelated topics.
 Depending on what specific SSE courses participants take, they will be able to implement into practice appropriate principles and methods for conducting population studies, including study design, data collection, statistical analysis, interpretation of findings, and implications for public health or medical practice.
 We encourage you to review carefully the contents of this website, which will serve to guide your selection and scheduling of courses.